VIPSTARCOIN-electrum/VRC20-Tokens/README.md

 # Background

-This Project is refers to the [ethereum-lists/tokens](https://github.com/ethereum-lists/tokens) repository.
+This Project is refers to [ethereum-lists/tokens](https://github.com/ethereum-lists/tokens) repository.

 # Tokens